aalexeeva/summer_school/XSOLLA Getting started en.md

 Field | Type | Description
 ----- | ---- | -----------
-notification_type|string|alert Type.
-Obligatory.
+notification_type|string|Alert Type.
+Mandatory.
 purchase|object|Object with purchase information.
-Obligatory. purchase.pin_codes|object|Object with information about the purchased packages of the game. purchase.pin_codes.purchase_type|string|the Type of purchase.
-It takes the values “regular” – package purchase, “upgrade” – package upgrade. purchase.pin_codes.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.DRM|string|DRM is a platform game. purchase.pin_codes.currency|string|three-Letter designation of the purchase currency according to ISO 4217. purchase.pin_codes.amount|float|purchase Amount. purchase.pin_codes.transaction|object|Object with transaction information. purchase.pin_codes.transaction.id|integer|ID of the transaction. purchase.pin_codes.upgrade|object|Object with upgrade information. purchase.pin_codes.upgrade.digital_content_from|object|Object with information about the package of the user from which the upgrade was made. purchase.pin_codes.upgrade.digital_content_from.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.upgrade.digital_content_from.DRM|string|DRM is a platform game. purchase.pin_codes.upgrade.digital_content_to|object|Object with information about the package that the user has moved to as part of the upgrade. purchase.pin_codes.upgrade.digital_content_to.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.upgrade.digital_content_to.DRM|string|DRM is a platform game. ownership|object|Object with information about packages owned by the user.
-Obligatory. ownership.digital_content|string|article of the game, configured in Your account. ownership.DRM|string|DRM is a platform game.
+Mandatory. purchase.pin_codes|object|Object with information about the purchased packages of the game. purchase.pin_codes.purchase_type|string|The Type of purchase.
+It takes the values “regular” – package purchase, “upgrade” – package upgrade. purchase.pin_codes.digital_content|string|Article of the game, configured in Your account. purchase.pin_codes.DRM|string|DRM platform of the game. purchase.pin_codes.currency|string|Three-Letter designation of the purchase currency according to ISO 4217. purchase.pin_codes.amount|float|Purchase Amount. purchase.pin_codes.transaction|object|Object with transaction information. purchase.pin_codes.transaction.id|integer|ID of the transaction. purchase.pin_codes.upgrade|object|Object with upgrade information. purchase.pin_codes.upgrade.digital_content_from|object|Object with information about the package of the user from which the upgrade was made. purchase.pin_codes.upgrade.digital_content_from.digital_content|string|Article of the game, configured in Your account. purchase.pin_codes.upgrade.digital_content_from.DRM|string|DRM platform of the game. purchase.pin_codes.upgrade.digital_content_to|object|Object with information about the package that the user has moved to as part of the upgrade. purchase.pin_codes.upgrade.digital_content_to.digital_content|string|Article of the game, configured in Your account. purchase.pin_codes.upgrade.digital_content_to.DRM|string|DRM platform of the game. ownership|object|Object with information about packages owned by the user.
+Mandatory. ownership.digital_content|string|Article of the game, configured in Your account. ownership.DRM|string|DRM platform of the game.

 Examples of cancellation of an upgrade: